Marcel5751/marcel5751.github.io/_posts/2021-05-15-kong-gateway.md

 Recently, I was experimenting with different API Gateways/ Management systems, when I ran into a little problem, which took longer than nessessary to figure out.

 ## Problem
+The goal was to set up a Kong Gateway and Konga without a database but with some initial data and settings.
-Konga is not able to connect to the Kong Admin API using Key Auth.
+The Problem was, that Konga was not able to connect to the Kong Admin API using Key Auth.

 ![Error shown in Konga Web UI](/public/cant_connect_konga.png)

-The Kong admin API connection details can be seeded to Konga like this.
+The Kong admin API connection details can be seeded to Konga by putting the following code into a file and referencing it with the `KONGA_SEED_KONG_NODE_DATA_SOURCE_FILE` environment variable in docker-compose (see below).

 {% highlight js %}
 // https://github.com/pantsel/konga/blob/master/docs/SEED_DEFAULT_DATA.md